Buying a House in Multiple Occupation (HMO)

 The downside to HMO investments is the heavy management burden they place on a landlord.
 The density of their occupation means a landlord might have five or more tenancies running in a single investment property.
 The rapid turnaround in tenancy’s can result in a constant cycle of letting and re-letting.
 Each new tenancy taking up hours of a landlords time, checking new tenants in and out of a property.
 Another downside to HMO property is the increasing burden of licensing placed upon this particular segment of the rental industry.
 The Government introduced a system of HMO licensing as part of the 2004 housing act.

 This mandatory licensing of HMOs requires landlords to apply for a license from the local authority in which their investment property is located.
 A HMO must meet specified standards of layout and safety to become licenced, often requiring expensive building work, and the installation of a dedicated fire alarm system.
-Before a landlord enters this sector I would advise they look very carefully at the requirments of the relevant authorities and in particluar the local authority where the HMO is to be purchased.
+Before a landlord enters this sector I would advise they look very carefully at the requirements of the relevant authorities and in particular the local authority where the HMO is to be purchased.